status-im/help.status.im/docs/en/status-communities/about-the-control-node-in-status-communities.md

 No matter how many additional computers you use to administer your community, they all forward admin tasks to the Status desktop app working as the control node, which functions as the administration hub.

 !!! note
     Your community is still available when the Status desktop app acting as the control node is offline, but your community members' experience degrades.
-For more information, check out [Common issues when the control node is offline][common-issues-when-the-community-control-node-is-offline].
+For more information, check out [Common issues when the control node is offline][common-issues-when-the-community-s-control-node-is-offline].

 --8<-- "includes/urls-en.txt"